 In India, one of the first questions every new homeowner wants to be answered is the quality and abundance of water in his new home.
 Your home could have access to water from two sources – water piped in by the municipal board, or water is drawn up from the ground, either from conventional wells or bore wells.
 Almost every country has a Law in place for clean and pure water.
 Such Laws require its citizens to be provided with water that meets a certain basic minimum standard of clean and pure drinking water.
 A good example is the clean water act passed by the US government, in 1972.

-Therefore, while water provided by your municipality undergoes cleaning, you might often prefer to have a further water purification process in place, to account for organic and mineral contaminants resident in old pipes, tanks and similar large storage devices.
-Similarly, water drawn up from ground water sources should also go through assessment and necessary purification before it is used for consumption.
+Therefore, while water provided by your municipality undergoes cleaning, you might often prefer to have a further water purification process in place, to account for organic and mineral contaminants resident in old pipes, tanks, and similar large storage devices.
+Similarly, water drawn up from groundwater sources should also go through assessment and necessary purification before it is used for consumption.

 An article in WebMD says: ‘Water can be contaminated in several ways.
-It can contain microorganisms like bacteria and parasites that get in the water from human or animal faecal matter.
+It can contain microorganisms like bacteria and parasites that get in the water from human or animal fecal matter.
 It can contain chemicals from industrial waste or from spraying crops.
-Nitrates used in fertilisers can enter the water with runoff from the land.
+Nitrates used in fertilizers can enter the water with runoff from the land.
 Various minerals such as lead or mercury can enter the water supply, sometimes from natural deposits underground, or more often from improper disposal”

 This means that, before you choose the appropriate water purification system for your home, you must first gain an understanding of the quality of water available to you.
 Does my water look clear?
-Does it have unpleasant taste or odour?
+Does it have an unpleasant taste or odor?
 Is it likely to have deadly invisible pathogens, or minute chemical or metal particles that could harm your health in the long run?